coreinfrastructure/best-practices-badge/background.md

 details are here: <https://www.hpfod.com/open-source-review-project>.

-There are some OSS tools that look for vulnerabilities, e.g., splint (for C only), that might perform such a role.
+There are some OSS tools that look for vulnerabilities, e.g., splint (for C only) might perform such a role.
 (Note, however, that splint has not been maintained recently.)

 Note that these tools use heuristics to determine what is a